egorborisov/mlflow_example/README.md

 ### Mlflow run
 We can run project endpoints using either the CLI or the Python API.
-In this instance, we run the first endpoint with different test size parameters in a local environment.

 > The `mlflow run` command sets the experiment and creates a run before executing the python script.
 Therefore, if we use the same commands inside our Python code with specified names, it is important to use the same names in this command.